Trust

-How I gain or lose team member’s trust
+How you gain or lose trust with others

 Nine Foundations of Trust